astropy/halotools/docs/install.rst

 This will install the v0.7 release of the code.
 Other official release versions (e.g., v0.5) can be installed similarly.

-Installing the most recent master branch
+Installing the most recent main branch
 ------------------------------------------

 If you prefer to use the most recent version of the code::

-	git checkout master
+	git checkout main
 	python setup.py install

-This will install the master branch of the code that is currently under development.
-While the features in the official releases have a stable API, new features being developed in the master branch may not.
-However, the master branch may have new features and/or performance enhancements that you may wish to use for your science application.
-A concerted effort is made to ensure that only thoroughly tested and documented code appears in the public master branch, though Halotools users should be aware of the distinction between the bleeding edge version in master and the official release version available through pip.
+This will install the main branch of the code that is currently under development.
+While the features in the official releases have a stable API, new features being developed in the main branch may not.
+However, the main branch may have new features and/or performance enhancements that you may wish to use for your science application.
+A concerted effort is made to ensure that only thoroughly tested and documented code appears in the public main branch, though Halotools users should be aware of the distinction between the bleeding edge version in main and the official release version available through pip.

 .. note::